 Bitcoin is a [Nationally] Untaxable Money Supply

-Let us begin with a simple premise: you cannot levy taxes on a cryptographic money supply through judicial authority.
-Bitcoin is untouchable by the nation state and can be used with a veil of cybersecrecy.
+Let us begin with a simple premise: you cannot levy taxes on a peer-to-peer money supply.

-No amount of lobbying, congressional hearings, or bitlicenses will curb the adoption of cybercurrencies in the long run.
+No amount of lobbying, congressional hearings, or BitLicenses will curb the adoption of cryptocurrencies in the long run.
 Because bitcoin is untouchable by the nation state, the lifeblood of these conventional bodies will wither and die.
-Increasingly, politicians will struggle to squeeze the revenue from their citizens in order to pay for the ever-bloating expenses and programs it has conceived.
-When the lifeblood of the nation state (tax revenues) have run dry, that is the day we can confidently proclaim that the great empires of flesh and steel have fallen.
-In our opinion, this is a day we should work unabashedly toward.
+Increasingly, politicians will struggle to squeeze the revenue from their citizens in order to pay for the ever-bloating expenses.

 Bitcoin Transitions the Nature of Violence

-Bitcoin, on the other hand, transcends physicality and cannot be destroyed by any nation state.
-In the cyber domain, the economic returns on violence transition to those who are capable of executing cyberwarfare and thefts through the medium of digital technology itself, The cyberdomain is and will continue to be a haven for those with the technical intellect to command a machine to do what they want with it, rather than the original instructions it was given.
+Bitcoin, on the other hand, transcends physicality and cannot be destroyed by conventional military.
+In the cyber domain, the economic returns on violence transition to those who are capable of executing cyberwarfare through the medium of digital technology itself.
+The cyberdomain is, and will continue to be, a haven for those with the technical intellect to command a machine to their will.

 Because bitcoin transitions the theft of money and the issuance of money to the digital realm, the nature of violence too is placed within a context which can only be acted upon by participants who dwell in cyberspace.
 What kinds of violence could be imposed through financial mediums of a digital realm?

 Another act of violence could be considered the collectivization of data on the movement, holdings, and relationship of financial information in a digital economy such as bitcoin.
-In our report entitled The Incoming Surveillance of Bitcoin, we looked at the huge incentives for data mining the blockchain and the various relationships between users and spending patterns.
+In our report entitled Bitcoin Is Cash Under Perfect Surveillance, we looked at the huge incentives for data mining the blockchain and the various relationships between users and spending patterns.
 Much like the internet of today, the bitcoin network initially presents itself as a bastion of liberty and anonymity, but is in truth destined to become the most surveillanced form of money ever to exist.

 Prepare Yourself Accordingly